Hungry Happenings

 • Use a rolling pin to roll out pieces of each color modeling chocolate to about 1/16th of an inch or so.

-Use cutters to cut out the following shapes for each bears:
+Use small metal cutters to create the following shapes:

 • 1 orange pumpkin, large enough to be used as a bear's costume